Seoul International School: High school

 The high school has a faculty of over 50 teachers.
 The high school offers over 22 AP classes in 55 different sections, including the AP Capstone Diploma, which the school has adopted for the 2016–2017 school year and onward.
 The current administration and faculty is led by Dr. Jim Gerhard, a long-time international school educator who has taught and led schools in many different countries.

 Clubs

 There are numerous student organizations in high school.
-The existing clubs include UNICEF, Habitat for Humanity (HFH), Global Issues Network (GIN), Mu Alpha Theta (MAT), Primary English Teacher Association (PETA), Green Club, National Honor Society (NHS), Korean Animal Service Association (KASA), North Korea Human Rights (NKHR), Tri-M Music Honor Society, Kaleidoscope, Seoulite, Model United Nations (MUN), Community Service Club, Science Club, Quill & Scroll, and more.
+The existing clubs include UNICEF, Habitat for Humanity (HFH), Global Issues Network (GIN), Mu Alpha Theta (MAT), Primary English Teacher Association (PETA), Amnesty International, National Honor Society (NHS), Korean Animal Service Association (KASA), North Korea Human Rights (NKHR), Tri-M Music Honor Society, Kaleidoscope, Seoulite, Model United Nations (MUN), Community Service Club, Science Club, Quill & Scroll, and more.

 Students are asked in the beginning of the year to fill out an application in order to apply for clubs of their choosing.
 Many commit to clubs in freshmen year and work to earn leadership positions in future years.